GlobalFishingWatch/map-gl-sprites/README.md

 ## Usage

 Install dependencies (`yarn install`).
-Use the node vesrion declared in package.json as bindings for Mapnik are not available for every node version, then run:
+Use the node version declared in package.json as bindings for Mapnik are not available for every node version, then run:

 ```
 yarn run build